Co-op and Career Design

 - Entrepreneurship opportunities

-Students interested in integrating some of these options should work closely with their Cooperative Education Manager; in conjunction with their degree departments.
+Students interested in integrating some of these options should work closely with their Student Coach and their degree departments.

 Selection by a Co-op Employer

-Resumes of eligible students are forwarded to co-op employers by the Cooperative Education Managers or various other means such as Co-op Employment Fairs, personal referrals, or self-selection via our Kettering Connect system, where employers may post their positions online for students to review.
-Careful attention is given to student objectives, interests, needs, and preferences.
-While most students obtain co-op employment through these efforts, students are equally encouraged to assist in the process by initiating contact with potential co-op employers through their own personal networks.
-The Kettering Cooperative Education Managers will work with students who wish to pursue new co-op employers.
+Resumes of eligible students are forwarded to Co-op employers by the Student Coach/Employer Liaison or through various other means, such as Co-op Employment Fairs, personal referrals, or self-selection via our Kettering Connect system, where employers may post their positions online for students to review and apply.
+Careful attention is given to student skills, interests, needs, and preferences.
+While most students obtain Co-op employment through these efforts, students are equally encouraged to assist in the process by initiating contact with potential Co-op employers through their own personal networks.
+The Kettering Student Coach will work with students who wish to pursue new Co-op employers.
 All employers must be approved and entered into the database in order for students to receive credit for their work terms.

-Co-op employers choose to interview an applicant based on the student’s academic background, employment history, skills, extracurricular activities, and honors.
-Factors that may influence selection by a co-op employer include communication skills, leadership potential, career interests, desire to work, and the capacity to acquire the necessary academic and practical experiences that lead to greater responsibility.
+Co-op employers choose to interview applicants based on their academic background, employment history, skills, extracurricular activities, and honors.
+Factors that may influence a Co-op employer's selection include communication skills, leadership potential, career interests, desire to work, and the capacity to acquire the necessary academic and practical experiences that lead to greater responsibility.

 Section Assignments

 A-Section students begin school in July; B-Section students begin school in October.
-Kettering University assigns students into a section based upon space and class-load balance.
-The University will attempt to meet student requests but has the right to determine section assignments.
-Co-op employers may also request section assignments for students based upon their co-op hiring needs.
+Students are allowed to choose their section.
+Kettering University reserves the right to assign students to a section based on space and class-load balance.
+The University will attempt to meet student requests, but has the right to determine section assignments.
+Co-op employers may also request section assignments for students based on their Co-op hiring needs.

 Registration

 All students are automatically registered in their cooperative work experience term according to the alternating sequence.
-Students are allowed to register for a maximum of eight credits of coursework at Kettering University while registered for a co-op or thesis term.
+Students may register for a maximum of 8 credits of coursework at Kettering University during a Co-op or thesis term.

 Students may not adjust their alternating academic and work term sequence without approval.
-This ensures that all relevant university offices are aware of the changes in the students' plans.
-As such, arrangements made between students and employers without university approval will result in no co-op credit granted for the term.
-It is the student's responsibility to submit the completed, signed form to the Office of the Registrar so those appropriate registration adjustments are made.
-Please note that students may not request to complete more than 2 consecutive co-op terms.
+This ensures that all relevant university offices are aware of any changes to students' plans.
+As such, arrangements made between students and employers without university approval will result in no Co-op credit granted for the term.
+It is the student's responsibility to submit the completed, signed form to the Office of the Registrar so that the appropriate registration adjustments are made.
+Please note that students may not request to complete more than 2 consecutive Co-op terms.

 Grading System

-To receive a satisfactory grade for a co-op work term, each student must have on file both the Supervisor and Student Evaluation of the co-op experience and evidence of completing a Work-Term Reflection.
-The supervisor’s evaluation of the student’s co-op experience should be reviewed with the student and then signed by the employer.
-During a co-op work term, students generally work full-time (40 hours) a week, and in some cases, are required to work overtime or various shifts depending on the employer's needs.
+To receive a satisfactory grade for a Co-op work term, each student must have on file both the Supervisor and Student Evaluation of the Co-op experience and evidence of completing a Work-Term Reflection.
+The supervisor’s evaluation of the student’s Co-op experience should be reviewed with the student and then signed by the employer.
+During a Co-op work term, students generally work full-time (40 hours per week) and, in some cases, are required to work overtime or various shifts, depending on the employer's needs and prior approval.
 A student hired later than the start of the term or released before the end of the term (except under extreme conditions) must work at least six weeks (240 hours) of the twelve-week term and receive a “satisfactory” grade to have their work experience count toward graduation requirements.

 Work Experience Evaluations

-During a cooperative work experience term, the student's performance is evaluated by the student’s supervisor, who is assigned for that term by the co-op employer.
+During a Co-op work experience term, the student's performance is evaluated by the supervisor assigned for that term by the Co-op employer.
 This evaluation is required by Kettering and is kept on file for five years after graduation or separation from the University.
 The terms are evaluated on a “satisfactory/unsatisfactory” grading format.
-No academic credit hours or quality points are earned through the work experience requirements of the program.
+No academic credit hours or quality points are earned through the program's work experience requirements.

 S = Satisfactory evaluation received (credit awarded)